Find Nice Country Walks Near London for a Day Out

 This route takes you through hidden valleys, ancient woodlands, and pretty farmland below the Downs.
 You can start the walk by stopping at Guildford Castle and admiring the views over the town from the top of the tower.
 The walk begins with a climb out of Guildford and into Pewley Down.
 You will find a concrete plinth commemorating the purchase of Pewley Down in 1920 and as a memorial to those who died in World War 1.
 There are some benches here that are perfect for a picnic.
 From this point, head through meadows and woods and along a path between hedges.
 Head downwards into the valley bottom until you eventually reach the North Downs Way.
 Follow this path to the church of St Martha-on-the-Hill (see St Martha’s Hill).
 From here, the route goes through farmland beneath the North Downs escarpment.
 Turn south towards Chilworth to head toward the station.

 OS Landranger Maps: 186 and 187

 OS Explorer Maps: 145

-Getting There: There are trains running several times an hour between London Waterloo and Guilford.
+Getting There: Trains are running several times an hour between London Waterloo and Guilford.
 The journey time is 38 minutes.
-If you are driving, you can park at Guildford Station and get back to Chilworth by bus or train.
+You can park at Guildford Station and get back to Chilworth by bus or train if you are driving.

 Where to take a break: The Percy Arms near the station (75 Dorking Road)